psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 	![](img/ProjToolsAlert.png)

 1. Next you will need to assign tools.
 The Project Tools button on the top will likely have red text, because tools havent been assigned for the job.
 	*Note: The software will automatically assign some tools, but not all.
-This is because the software has determined that there are multiple tools could be used to isolate the traces and needs you to choose between them.
+This is because the software has determined that there are multiple tools could be used to isolate the traces and needs you to choose between them.*

 	![](img/ProjToolsMenu.png)

-1. Any tool that **doesn't have** a blue "TH" button to its left will need to be assigned a tool.
+1. Any tool that **doesn't have** a blue "TH ##" button to its left will need to be assigned a tool.
 1. Double click on that tool.
 A dialog will appear similar to the one shown below that lists the tools that still need to be assigned.

 	![](img/DrillToolTable.png)

 1. Click on the number labels to the side (i.e. #1, #2, and #3).
 Another window will appear like the one below, showing you which tools you can assign.
 	*Note: The best practice is to choose a tool that is slightly smaller than the width of the cut needed.
 For example, drill #1 has a max diameter of 0.0140", so in the dialog that pops up, you might select the tool in TH04, which has a diameter of 0.0135" which is less than the maximum diameter specificed.
-If you can't find a good matching tool choose the closest size you can as long as it is below the maximum diameter.
+If you can't find a good matching tool choose the closest size you can as long as it is below the maximum diameter.*

 	![](img/ToolTable.png)